git/git.github.io/SoC-2014-Org-Application.md

 Yes (we participated before)

-## Further questions

-We can't go further in the application process without a backup admin registered.
-I grabbed the following question list from the GSoC FAQ (so it may not be complete).
+## Why is your organization applying to participate in Google Summer of Code 2014?
+What do you hope to gain by participating?

+With the exception of 2013, Git has participated in GSoC every year since 2007.
+We have appreciated not only the code contributions, but also the increased project visibility and the addition of new long-term contributors.
+We also believe strongly in helping students become comfortable contributing to open source in general, even if they do not remain involved with Git itself.

-### What criteria did you use to select the mentors?
-Please be as specific as possible.
+## How many potential mentors do you have for this year's program?
+What criteria did you use to select them?

+We have 7 mentors related to specific projects, and a number of people in both the git-core and libgit2 projects who are available to help assist or backup mentors.

 All mentors are volunteers for the specific projects that they can contribute the most to (i.e., ones that meet their interests and abilities).
-All mentors are active contributors within the Git development community.
+All mentors are active contributors within the Git development community, and well-known to the project leadership.

 Active contributors are defined to be those who have submitted and have had accepted into a shipped release a substantial amount of code, where substantial is defined to be equal to or larger than what might be expected of a student working on a Google Summer of Code project.

-### What is your plan for dealing with disappearing students?
-Please be as specific as possible.
+## What is your plan for dealing with disappearing students?

 We think that the most important part of GSoC is integrating the student into the normal communication channels used by other project